 The Forks, Winnipeg

 In its first year, Interstellar Rodeo went off with a bang and is quickly becoming a Winnipeg tradition.
 This year, music fans gather at the Historic Forks Site for an unforgettable evening of wine-and-music pairings from August 12 to 14.
-Take a seat and enjoy headliners such as Wilco, Serena Ryder, kd lang and Neko Case.
+Take a seat and enjoy headliners Father John Misty and Shakey Graves.
 Wines are collected from Winnipeg’s finest independent wine merchants while food vendors line up with unique gourmet delights and food truck favourites.
 It’s truly festival for all of the senses!

 Fire & Water Music Festival